Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Spring Hill students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Spring Hill students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Spring Hill District Curriculum Used in Our In-Home Tutoring Programs

 Hernando County School District is a very large school district that encompasses schools in this Florida county.
 Schools in Spring Hill include several elementary schools, three K-8 schools, one middle school, and one high school.
 The district’s mission is to work with all stakeholders, including parents and the community, to effectively prepare all students for success in a changing global society.
 Spring Hill’s Voyager K-8 school uses a “blended” curriculum that combines the Common Core Standards and Florida’s Next Generation Sunshine State Standards.